 After choosing appliances, flooring, and cabinetry for your complete kitchen remodel, picking a kitchen sink may seem like an easy task.
 Experts agree that when it comes to the sink, its functionality should be considered over style.
 As the most often used component in your kitchen, you want to ensure that it fits into your lifestyle and will be able to withstand years of use.

 First, you need to decide whether you want a drop-in sink or an under mount style.
 A drop-in-sink will sit its edges on top of your countertop, while an under mount is installed beneath the countertop creating a smooth line across the surface.
 If you have chosen a countertop that is a solid surface like granite or stone, you may want to go with the under mount to allow the natural beauty of it remain center stage in the kitchen.

 Choosing Your Style

 - The lightweight nature of stainless steel makes them ideal for an under mount installation.
-Many kitchen remodel experts also choose stainless steel for its durability.
-Stainless steel will not crack or rust, and is very easy to keep clean.
+Many kitchen remodeling experts also choose stainless steel for its durability.
+Stainless steel will not crack or rust and is very easy to keep clean.
 The only drawback may be that they tend to be noisier than other materials.